Indosinosuchus: Paleoenvironment

-While teleosaurs are generally considered to be marine animals, with the vast majority known from the waters of the western Tethys, Indosinosuchus is among the few known teleosaurs confirmed to have been purely freshwater animals, alongside an as of yet unnamed taxon from China.
+While teleosaurs are generally considered to be marine animals, with the vast majority known from the waters of the western Tethys, Indosinosuchus potamosiamensis is among the few known teleosaurs confirmed to have been purely freshwater animals, alongside an as of yet unnamed taxon from China.
 The Phu Kradung Formation preserves what was once a floodplain dominated by lakes and rivers, which may have been subject to flooding and droughts.
 Specifically, the Phu Noi locality has been interpreted as representing an oxbow lake or the abandoned channel of one of the many meandering rivers of the region, given that the material was transported very little after the animal's deaths.

 While the environment is well understood, the age of the Phu Kradung Formation is not as well known due to the lack of marine foraminifera or volcanic ash that could help in dating.
 To this come two contradictory hypothesis based on different methods.
 On the one hand, the general fauna of the formation better matches the Late Jurassic while dating using zircons and palynological data both point towards the Early Cretaceous.
 Another hypothesis combines the two, suggesting that the formation straddles the Jurassic-Cretaceous boundary, putting the Phu Noi locality and therefore Indosinosuchus into Tithonian strata.
 This would be congruent with the hypothesis that freshwater teleosaurs, which were dominant in the lower parts of the formation were replaced by goniopholids and pholidosaurids such as Chalawan thailandicus during the Cretaceous.

+The part of the Khlong Min Formation that have yielded the fossils of Indosinosuchus peninsularensis on the other hand appears to represent a lagoonal environment with a closeby locality indicating shallow peritidal conditions above the fair weather wave base.
+This means that rather than being a freshwater animal as its northern relative, Indosinosuchus peninsularensis was a coastal marine animal, a habitat preference more similar to other teleosauroids.
+This species was furthermore older, dating to the late-Middle to early–Late Jurassic.